Today, many companies are planning to leverage AI in their marketing

 Behavioral data is an untapped source of extremely high signal for AI, making it a crucial component of a modern-day marketing strategy.
 In order to maximize its effectiveness, make sure to outline clear goals and understand how your data + AI will support those objectives.

 Looking for help?
 Implementing a system to synthesize all your sources of behavioral and customer data is an important first step.
 However getting it all into a uniform and useful format is an arduous process.
 That’s why we’ve created a guide for Data Engineers titled Key Considerations When Building Pipelines for Behavioral Data.
-Share it with your team and schedule a demo of Syntasa’s Marketing AI platform today.
+Share it with your team and then consider starting a free trial of Syntasa’s Marketing AI platform today.